 Consultant, Contributor for Peatland Restoration Initiatives

 WRI Indonesia’s peatland restoration programs and initiatives consider field finding as an integral part of its knowledge products, which provide the public with the factual portray of the progress of peatland restoration and protection programs in Indonesia.
 In the last two years, for instance, WRI’s independent monitoring initiatives heavily depended on its local NGO networks to provide information related to the latest development of peatland restoration and protection activities in their respective areas.
 Therefore, WRI Indonesia aims to expand its sources of information by engaging individuals with access to factual and updated information to regularly provide necessary information related to peatland restoration and protection.
 Reports from contracted individuals will enrich content for WRI Indonesia platforms as well as support data and information for its research products.
-Results from contracted individuals must be approved by the Communications and Peatland restoration team at WRI Indonesia.

 - One consultant based in Papua